lab19digital/wp19/README.md

-# Start here
+# Quick start

 npm install -g gulp (You can skip this step if you already have gulp installed)

 npm install

-gulp wpsetup (Builds an installation from scratch)
+gulp wpinit (Builds an installation from scratch)

+gulp php

 # wp19